 Growth on LinkedIn is linked to quality, not quantity—especially for LinkedIn company pages.
 Vary the type of content you publish, including articles, images, GIFs, and videos in your strategy.

 Creating a posting schedule to gain maximum exposure

 Once you’ve chosen which days and times to post on LinkedIn, you need to start scheduling posts.
-Inconsistent posts won’t get you much engagement at all, so use a scheduler to ensure you publish posts at the same time.
+Inconsistent posts won’t get you much engagement at all, so use a scheduler tool to ensure you publish posts at the same time.